About the Museum

 The Eureka Springs Historical Museum preserves and protects the history of this town and its people, which continues to attract thousands of visitors each year.
 It is still a ‘healing place,’ where people come to get away from it all.
 Variously known as The City that Water Built, The Little Switzerland of the Ozarks, and an authentic Victorian Village, (the whole town is on the National Register Of Historic Places,) it was and still is a unique community holding fast to its heritage.

 The Eureka Springs Historical Museum is located in the heart of the Historic District at 95 S. Main in the 1889 Calif Building.
 The museum’s income is derived from admissions, donations, fundraisers, research fees, and gift shop sales, as well as memberships, which are open and available to all interested persons.
-It is open from 9:30 AM to 4 PM., Monday through Saturday, and 11:00 AM. to 3:00 PM. on Sunday.
-Admission is $5.00 for adults, $2.50 for College Students and free for children through grade 12.
+It is open from 9:30 AM to 4 PM., Monday through Saturday, and 11:00 AM. to 4:00 PM. on Sunday.

 Come, let us tell you Our Story.